websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-wildfly.md

 1. To trigger deploying `ROOT.war`, create an empty file called `ROOT.war.dodeploy` in the `$WILDFLY_HOME/standalone/deployments/` folder.
 1. Start the WildFly application server by navigating to `$WILDFLY_HOME/bin` and running `standalone.bat` or `standalone.sh`.
 WildFly detects the `ROOT.war.dodeploy` file and deploys the web application matching the file prefix (i.e., `ROOT.war`).

+After deploying DXP, you may see excessive warnings and log messages such as the ones below, involving `PhaseOptimizer`.
+These are benign and can be ignored.
+You can turn off these messages by adjusting the app server's logging level or log filters.

 ```
 May 02, 2018 9:12:27 PM com.google.javascript.jscomp.PhaseOptimizer$NamedPass process